scikit-hep/scikit-hep.github.io/pages/developers/index.md

 Developer Information
 =====================

-The pages here are intended for developers who [are making][guidelines] or maintaining a package, especially one that is part of Scikit-HEP or being proposed to become part.
+The pages here are intended for developers who are making or maintaining a package and want to follow modern best practices in Python.
+This is especially important for packages that are part of Scikit-HEP or being proposed to join - if you are here to propose a new package for Scikit-HEP, read [package requirements][guidelines] - it is the only Scikit-HEP-specific page.

 New developers are encouraged to read the following pages.
-Veteran developers should still check out [introduction][intro], as it has a guide on recommendations for your `CONTRIBUTING.md`.
+Veteran developers should still check out [introduction][intro], as it has a guide on recommendations for your `CONTRIBUTING.md`, and at least glance through other sections.

 Following that, there are recommendations for [style][], intended to promote good practices and to ensure continuity across the packages.
 There is a